scmacdon/AWSTracker/TagWorkflow/Readme.md

 #### Topics
 +	Prerequisites
 +	Create an AWS Identity and Access Management (IAM) role that is used to execute Lambda functions
-+	Create an IntelliJ project named **LambdaCronFunctions**
++	Create an IntelliJ project
 +	Add the POM dependencies to your project
 +	Create an AWS Lambda function by using the AWS Lambda runtime API
 +	Package the project that contains the AWS Lambda function
 +	Deploy the AWS Lambda function
-+	Configure Amazon API Gateway to invoke the Lambda function

 ## Prerequisites
 To follow along with this tutorial, you need the following: